sin-boop/photo-gallary/README.md

 # photo-gallary
-this is my first repo
+this is my first photo